michaelwoerister/hamt-rs/README.md

 ## Performance
 Looks pretty good so far, for a fully persistent data structure.
-The benchmarks below where done on a Core i5 2400, with random numbers and the compile flags `-O --test -Zlto --target-cpu=corei7-avx`.
+The benchmarks below where done on a Core i5 2400, with random numbers and the compile flags `-O --test -Zlto -C target-cpu=corei7-avx`.
 I also turned off (commented out) the assertions in the code, which should not be necessary in a release build.